 What it is, is an exploration of time and how our emotional landscape and inner narrative lives in different moments in time.
 Childhood is also a place that lives in time.
 Julia moves to a cottage in the country side while Stephen, locks himself in his apartment where he drinks, watches television and clings to the memory of his daughter, a little girl that he will only ever know as a three year old.

-His only outings are to the government Committee on Childcare of which he is a member virtue of his friend Charles, his former publisher and now a minister in the government who has retreated to the country side with his wife Thelma.
+His only outings are to the government Committee on Childcare of which he is a member virtue of his friend Charles, his former publisher.

 When Stephen and Julia lose their child they become lost to each other.
 Their grief, is too large and each of them must find a way of coming to a place where they can reconcile themselves to their enormous loss.